 - Coded primarily for readability, then for speed and code size.

-- No external dependencies, all modules are included in the
+- No external dependencies, all modules are included as subdirectories of the

 directory. - The madflight flight controller runs standard